Skip to content

 Types of Geospatial Information

-• Most GIS data is stored in one of the following data models:
+• Most GIS data, but not all, is stored in one of the following data models:

 • Vector